 It is a serious world-wide danger.
 We have to learn a lot about it and find ways to prevent or cure the COVID-19 illness.
-It is now in more than 100 countries throughout the world.
+It is now in more than 200 countries throughout the world.
 The pandemic started in December 2019.
 COVID-19 makes people sick in their whole bodies but especially in their lungs.
 It makes it hard for people to breathe.

-The virus may have started in animals and jumped to human beings.
+The virus started in animals and jumped to human beings.
+Then human beings spread it to each other.
 So far human beings, not animals, infected with COVID-19 are the main source of the spread of the virus.
 People without symptoms or what seems like just a cold or mild flu may also become the source of infection.
 Droplets from sneezing and coughing spread the virus from person to person.

 The virus is quiet for a while in each person.
 That is called "the incubation period" The incubation period is 1-14 days, mostly 3-7 days.
 Based on the cases under treatment, most patients get well.
 Only a few get very sick.
-Probably 100 persons die among 1,000 people who get sick.
+Probably 100 persons die among 1,000 people who get sick enough to go to the hospital.
 The ones who die are usually elderly and those who already are sick, like with diabetes or cancer.
 Children usually stay well, but they can carry the virus to other people.